kumahq/kuma-website/docs/docs/1.0.1/documentation/deployments.md

 <img src="/images/docs/0.6.0/flat-diagram.png" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>
 </center>

-Although standalone mode can support complex multi-cluster or hybrid deployments (Kubernetes + VMs) as long as the networking requirements are satisfied, typically in most use cases our connectivity cannot be flattened out across multiple clusters.
-Therefore standalone mode is usually a great choice within the context of one cluster (ie: within one Kubernetes cluster or one AWS VPC).
+Although standalone mode can support complex multi-zone or hybrid deployments (Kubernetes + VMs) as long as the networking requirements are satisfied, typically in most use cases our connectivity cannot be flattened out across multiple zones.
+Therefore standalone mode is usually a great choice within the context of one zone (ie: within one Kubernetes cluster or one AWS VPC).

 For those situations where the standalone deployment mode doesn't satisfy our architecture, Kuma provides a [multi-zone mode](#multi-zone-mode) which is more powerful and provides a greater degree of flexibility in more complex environments.